telekom-security/tpotce/PREVIEW.md

-# T-Pot - Technical Preview
+# T-Pot - Dev Preview

 T-Pot will be turning 10 years next year and this milestone will be celebrated when the time comes, which brings us today to the best time to reflect on how technology advanced, what this means for the project and how we can ensure T-Pot will meet the current and future requirements of the community.
 <br><br>